goatcorp/faq/steamdeck.md

 ## Install XIVLauncher as a Steam compatibility tool

 The XIVLauncher Steam compatibility tool is handled by a project called [XLM](https://github.com/Blooym/XLM).
 Automatic install scripts are provided for all major system configurations that will do most of the setup work for you *(However if your system configuration is not covered here you can always manually download the XLM binary from the [GitHub Releases Page](https://github.com/Blooym/xlm/releases/latest) and install that way)*.
+Regardless of how you install XLM from it will always be kept up to date automatically.

-Auto installers for the Steam compatibility tool are provided for the `Steam Deck`, `Flatpak` and `Native` packages of Steam.
-Simply copy and paste the script for your system into the terminal and the compatibility tool will be installed for you.
-Afterwards, follow the steps below to start using it. **Please note that these scripts CANNOT and SHOULD NOT be ran as sudo or root.**
+Run one of the following commands to install XLM as a Steam compatibility tool.
+What command you need to run depends on how you have Steam installed. **These scripts CANNOT and SHOULD NOT be run with sudo or root permissions.**

 **Steamdeck Install Script**: